 Getting Ready for Your Future

-As your college years approach, you’ll need to study for the SATs/ACTs, apply to your dream schools, take a closer look at financial aid – there’s so much to do.
+As your college years approach, you’ll need to study for the SATs/ACTs, apply to your dream schools, take a closer look at financial aid and scholarships – there’s so much to do.
 The Edvest College Savings Plan makes that process easier.
 You’ll have a better idea of how much you have to spend, which can help you decide where to go, how much it will cost, and how much financial aid you might need.
 The more you’ve saved from all sources, the more your options.